remotion-dev/remotion/packages/docs/docs/config.md

 _Available from Version_

 Sets/Overrides the width of the rendered video.
+Must be an even positive integer for h264 videos.

 ```ts twoslash
 import { Config } from "remotion";
 // ---cut---
 Config.Output.setWidth(900);
 ```

 The [command line flag](/docs/cli/render#--width) `--width` will take precedence over this option